VecSet-Edit: Unleashing Pre-trained LRM for Mesh Editing from Single Image

 \section{Introduction}

-Recent progress in automated 3D asset generation~\cite{instantmesh,trellis,dora_autoencoder,craftsman3d,hunyuan3d20,triposg} is rapidly increasing the supply of 3D content.
+Recent progress in automated 3D asset generation~\cite{trellis,dora_autoencoder,craftsman3d,hunyuan3d20,triposg} is rapidly increasing the supply of 3D content.
 Yet in real production workflows, generated assets rarely satisfy downstream requirements.
-Creators often need localized, controllable refinements, such as editing a specific part, adjusting geometry in a region, or modifying appearance while preserving the asset identity.
-Re-generation is typically not a reliable substitute, because it can inadvertently change geometry, topology, or texture, making 3D editing essential for turning generated outputs into usable assets.
+Creators need localized, controllable refinements, such as editing a specific part, adjusting geometry in a region, or modifying appearance while preserving the asset identity.
+Re-generation is typically unreliable, because it can inadvertently change geometry or texture, making 3D editing essential for turning generated outputs into usable assets.

 Despite this need, most existing editing methods operate on intermediate representations such as 3D Gaussian Splatting (3DGS)~\cite{gaussianeditor_chen,gaussianeditor_wang,3dsceneeditor,splatpainter,painting_3d_gaussian} or multi-view images~\cite{cmd,tip_editor,editp23,sharpit,edit360}, rather than directly editing meshes with explicit topology required by animation and physics-based simulation.
 While VoxHammer~\cite{voxhammer} takes an important step by leveraging a voxel-based Large Reconstruction Model (LRM)~\cite{trellis} for editing, it still faces two practical limitations: 1) it requires additional 3D mask annotation that is labor intensive and hard to scale, and 2) its voxel granularity fundamentally constrains resolution and fidelity compared with modern VecSet-based LRMs.
 These gaps call for a mesh native editing framework that demands only lightweight supervision, preserves asset identity, and fully exploits high fidelity VecSet reconstruction backbones.